csmberkeley/csm-61a/README.md

     RELEASED = mentor00 mentor01 mentor02
     SOLUTIONS = mentor00 mentor01

-Then, run `make all` to build all the worksheets in the `published` directory.
+Then, run `make all` to build all the worksheets in the `made` directory.

 If necessary, clean the local files with `make clean`.